jamii/strucjure/README.md

 ;; Failed test (clojure.core/= literal__6312__auto__ input6214) in pattern succ on input add
 ```

-If that isn't enough to locate the failure, you can also run the match with tracing enabled:
+If that isn't enough to locate the failure you can also run the match with tracing enabled:

 ``` clojure
 (with-out-str